josh-collinsworth/joco-gridsome/src/posts/goodbye-wordpress.md

 <Callout>This miraculous little CLI tool takes your WordPress export XML file, and not only converts each piece of content to Markdown—complete with frontmatter!—but can also scrape your site for all the images in the content and neatly download them.</Callout>

 It turns out that, while WordPress offers a content export tool by default, it's highly limited in what it can do (i.e., it spits out XML).
-WordPress, naturally, isn't strongly incentivized to help you move your content to non-WordPress platforms, so their exporter is only designed to work with WordPress (if at all; it's not great in my experience).
+WordPress, naturally, isn't strongly incentivized to help you move your content to non-WordPress platforms, so their exporter is only designed to work with WordPress (if at all; it's not particularly reliable in my experience).

-I tried a few tools, including a seemingly abandoned Gatsby plugin, and even considered converting my posts by hand before I came across [this GitHub repo](https://github.com/lonekorean/wordpress-export-to-Markdown) with a with a Node CLI tool called `wordpress-export-to-Markdown`.
+I tried a few tools, including a seemingly abandoned Gatsby plugin, and even considered converting my posts by hand before I came across [this GitHub repo](https://github.com/lonekorean/wordpress-export-to-markdown) with a with a Node CLI tool called `wordpress-export-to-markdown`.
 (Thanks to the author for jumping in a Twitter thread where I was griping about how hard this whole thing is!)

 This miraculous little CLI tool takes your WordPress export XML file, and not only converts each piece of content to Markdown—complete with frontmatter!—but can also scrape your site for all the images in the content and neatly download them.